AlexHarn/bfrv1_icetray/dst/resources/docs/index.rst

 IceTray Modules
 ^^^^^^^^^^^^^^^
-The dst project contains a Module (*I3DSTModule*) that can write the DST filtering information directly in the frame, thus avoiding the introduction of an extra file.
-In this case the DST event information is written in each Physics frame as *I3DST*, an I3FrameObject.
-The *I3DSTExtractor* module can take the DST information from the frame and write DST information according to the structure described above in a binary format (gzip or zlib compressed), that we call dst format.
-I3DSTExtractor can optionally also write ROOT files or even partially reconstruct the I3 dataclasses from which I3DSTModule extracted the DST information.
+The dst project contains a Module (:ref:`I3DSTModule`) that can write the DST filtering information directly in the frame, thus avoiding the introduction of an extra file.
+In this case the DST event information is written in each Physics frame as :cpp:class:`I3DST`, an I3FrameObject.
+The :ref:`dst/I3DSTExtractor` module can take the DST information from the frame and write DST information according to the structure described above in a ROOT or HDF5 file.
+It can also partially reconstruct the I3 dataclasses from which :cpp:class:`I3DSTModule` extracted the DST information.

 The size of the DST filtering information depends on the writing mode and the